aschot-myan/Rashr/README.md

 -Recovery Version recognition

+Update [1.0.2]

+-Samsung Galaxy S3 Verizon (d2vzw) added
+-Device recognition issues on Samsung devices fixed -New stuff added to support Sony and more Samsung devices (Support on concrete devices will following with next updates)

 Update [1.0.1]

--Exit Button now in menu
+-Small bug fixed - Thanks to all to all who have reported some Device -Exit Button now in menu
 -Motorola Droid2 (droid2) added [CWM ONLY]
 -Samsung Galaxy S3 Fixed